 Frequently Asked Questions on our Platform Services

-Does inheritance tax apply on a person’s property?
+Does Inheritance Tax apply on a person’s property?

-Inheritance tax applies to a client’s estate.
+Inheritance Tax (IHT) applies to a client’s estate.
 The assets which form part of an estate include any property or business.
 Whether an individual’s property is applicable to a client’s property depends on who they leave the property to when they pass away, as well as the overall value of their estate.